CodeSolutions2/timeseries_analysis/README.md

 This repository is to demonstrate how timeseries analysis and prediction can be performed in the browser.

 ## Current working version
-The current example test case uses weather data from the open-meteo.com API, and compares current AI model predictions with open-meteo.com API forecasts.
+The current example test case uses weather data and energy data (uv_index) from the open-meteo.com API, and compares current AI model predictions with open-meteo.com API forecasts.

 [Regression predicts the next data point (very accurate), LSTM predicts the next 5 data points (accurate)] https://codesolutions2.github.io/timeseries_analysis/index9.html